BurningTiles/Programs/README.md

 # Programs
 ```
-It contains basic programs for C and C++
+It contains basic programs for understanding programming concepts and logic.
 ```
+### Team members
+<a href="https://instagram.com/BurningTiles" target="_blank">Manish Kumawat</a>

 :star: Star us on GitHub — it helps! :tada: